Conor McGregor: I have signed deal, now up to Floyd Mayweather

 White added the much-anticipated bout would be "straight-up boxing."

-Earlier Wednesday, Mayweather said that he was awaiting information from White and McGregor.
+Earlier Wednesday, Mayweather said he was awaiting information from White and McGregor.

 "I'm not here to throw anybody under the bus, [and] I can't sit here and say that they are waiting on us," Mayweather said in London.
 "I'm not saying that.
 And we're not waiting on them.

-"I have a team for [negotiating], but as soon as their side [the UFC] communicates with our side, then the fight will happen."
+"I have a team for [negotiating], but as soon as their side [UFC] communicates with our side, then the fight will happen."

 Over the weekend, White told ESPN's Brett Okamoto that his plan was to lock in McGregor by this past Sunday and then move to firm up Mayweather.